Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: -assemblages and Resource Modalities

-This is a folklore fact from basic category theory that the composition of adjoint functors is a comonad.
-However, the concept of a Cocteau adjunction also has strict functors to reflect the corresponding comonad morphism.
+Now we would like to fully faithfully embed the whole 2-category ${\bf Assemblage}_{\Sigma}$ to some 2-category of 2-functors, their strict natural transformations and modifications similarly by using Proposition~\ref{coalgebra:theorem:pr} that characterises single comonads.
+Before specifying such a 2-category, let us show the following fact.
+It is a folklore fact from basic category theory that the composition of adjoint functors is a comonad.
+However, the concept of a $\Sigma$-bouton also has strict functors to reflect the corresponding comonad morphism.
 Therefore, we need a slightly more complicated proof compared to a standard argument in linear logic showing how one can obtain a linear category from a linear-non-linear model as, for example, in \cite[§7.4]{mellies2009categorical}.